 This is an edited version of an article I originally wrote for the First AML Product & Engineering blog.
 You can read the original version here.

-There is a lot of advice on the interwebs about how to conduct effective code reviews.
+There is a lot of advice on the interwebs about conducting effective code reviews.
 A lot of it is focused on avoiding nitpicking.
 It's good advice and has resulted in a cottage industry of automated tools to enforce code standards.

 However, computers are still not good at some things, like suggesting good variable names.
-By only talking about blockers in a code review, we can lose out on some good suggestions.
+We can lose out on some good suggestions by only talking about blockers in a code review.
 It's a classic case of throwing out the baby with the bathwater.

 I thought there was no good solution to this problem for a long time, but then I came across an article on Feedback Ladders by the team at Netlify.